View Dennis Roberts's Obituary on manisteenews.com and share memories

 He was born on Dec.
 13, 1981 in Ludington, son of Melynda B. Strouse and Dennis and Beth Roberts.
 He served in the U.S. Army during the Iraq war from Dec.
 29, 2004 to March 22, 2006.

-Dennis enjoyed spending time with his son Dainyn taking him hunting and fishing and was a talented wood craftsman and a former member of the VFW.
+Dennis enjoyed spending time with his son Dainyn taking him hunting and fishing and was a talented wood craftsman and a former member of the .

 He is survived by his former wife Amanda Brandt Roberts and their son, Dainyn Roberts, his mother Melynda Strouse, his father and step mother Dennis and Beth Roberts, one brother Matthew and Sierra Roberts, two step sisters, Melissa Dunham and Michelle Booth and one step brother, Rickie and Jade Booth Jr. Numerous aunts, uncles, cousins, nieces and nephews also survive him.